The best free screen recorder

 Fancy becoming the next PewDiePie, showing other people how to play big name games on YouTube?
 Would you like to make demos to show off your apps, or to teach others how to use specific software?
 Then you need a screen recorder.

 The simplest screen recorders simply capture what's on your screen and save it in AVI format, but the more advanced free tools also offer editing, additional audio, picture-in-picture and on-screen drawing.
-These are our favorites.
+These are the very best.

 An open source app more flexible than most paid-for tools, CamStudio is the best screen recorder